-Assays for the three holes are expected in September.
-The KOD mineralized system remains open along strike to the west and below 600 meters.
+The KOD mineralized system remains open along strike to the east and below 600 meters.
+The Signal zone for its part remains open below 230 meters.

-Note: The true width of the structures intersected is estimated at approximately 80% of the downhole width.
+Note: The true width of the structures intersected is estimated at approximately 60-80% of the downhole width.

 The Gwillim property totals 486 ha and is located 14 km north of the town of Chibougamau.
 The western part of the property (385 ha) is under a 50/50 joint venture between Doré and Argonaut Gold through its wholly owned subsidiary Prodigy Gold with Doré being the operator.
+Located on the joint venture land, the Gwillim mine operated between 1974 and 1976 and again from 1980 to 1984.
+In total 254,066 short tons were mined at a grade of 4.79 g/t Au.
 The eastern part of the property comprising 102 ha is 100% owned by Doré.